stanbar/stellot/README.md

 It's no different from traditional election system where some people deleage thier vote decision to one family member who tell them what should they vote on.
 In this system it's possible to send the token and let the receiver to perform vote on thy behalf.
-This decition can possible allow unhealthly vote trading, but it is possible in traditional system anyway.
-Stellar is capable of [limiting users](https://www.stellar.org/developers/guides/issuing-assets.html#requiring-or-revoking-authorization) who are eligable to receive tokens, but I can not see any benefits from using it.
-Additionaly user authentication is done by external service (Profil Zaufany), and authorization is done via our backend which verify if user is eligable for token issuance.
+This decision can possible allow unhealthly vote trading, but it is possible in traditional system anyway.
+Stellar is capable of [limiting users](https://www.stellar.org/developers/guides/issuing-assets.html#requiring-or-revoking-authorization) who are eligable to receive tokens, but I can not see any benefits from using it in proposed system, where user authentication is done by external service (Profil Zaufany), and authorization is done by our backend, which verify if user is eligable for token issuance.

 ## System architecture

-Ideally the system should only consist of frontend webpage that allows users to interact with stellar blockchain, getting rid of centralized backend.
+Ideally the system should only consist of frontend webpage that allows users to interact with stellar network, getting rid of centralized backend.
 Unfortunatelly proposed system require central authorization server for vote token issuance, thus becoming single point of failure.
 This flaw is addressed at the end of this survey.

 ## Authorization

-Blockchain platform can ensure trust and determinism by leveraging other properties like immutability.

-In blockchain world in order to ensure equal trust, everything should be contained in blockchain, which is often impractical and/or expensive.
-For example one could encode all eligable user addresses in smart contract and then allow redeeming vote token only to addresses which are present is eligable addresses list.
-But this process would be very expensive.

-But they are
-attentives that preserve most of the open Blockchains pillars, for example data storage, can be delegated to ipfs, when content is identified by it's hash.

-Other aspects like authorization due to thier centralized nature sems to be nearly impossible to fit this decentralized world, nevertheless there are some attempts to leverage Blockchain trust model in identity domain.
-At the moment we need to create hybrid systems, that uses plain old web 2.0 or wrappers like oracle's.
+In order to protect from double token issuance, proposed system link each token issuance transaction with user identifier e.g. national identification number.
+Link is achieved by attaching HMAC of user identifier in transaction MEMO field.
+Thus all informations required to perform authorization are contained in blockchain itself.
+In consequence, such system become more transparent.
+We use HMAC of user identifier to prevent private data exposure, while still allowing to perform authorization check on public blockchain.
+User is eligable to issue token only if his user identifier hash is not present in any issuance transaction made from distribution account.

-## Implementation description
+## Vote Token

-I assume that the number of eligible voters is equal to 100 (it will be easier to demonstrate), thus we should create 100 tokens.
+We assume that the number of eligable voters is public information.
+Thus becoming value of maximum number of tokens in this election.
+During asset creation, issuing account lockout from creating new asset, so we can be sure that no more tokens are ever created.
-In order to prevent spending only part of token we will issue the smallest indivisible amount possible in [XDR](https://www.stellar.org/developers/guides/concepts/xdr.html) which is 1 scaled down by a factor of 10,000,000 (It allows to represent decimal numbers in 7 diigts precision in human-friendly form).
+Assets in stellar blockchain, are divisible to 7 decimal points.
+This is unwanted feature since we don't want to allow users to vote by just one tenth of thier vote.
+To prevent from it, we will treat 1 vote token as the smallest indivisible amount possible in [XDR](https://www.stellar.org/developers/guides/concepts/xdr.html) which is 1 scaled down by a factor of 10,000,000 (this format allows to represent decimal numbers in 7 digts precision, without introduction floating-point arithmetics and it's innate errors).

-Parties are represented just as plain stellar accounts.
-One can vote on such party by sending vote token on thier account.
+In example election we assume that the number of eligible voters is equal to 100.

+## Token distribution

+Each user who authenticate itself by Profil Zaufany and authorize by our backend will be able to issue 1 voting token (seen by user as 0.0000001).
+One can do with this token whatever he want, ideally vote for one of eligible parties, but nothing prevent him for transfering this token to any other account, such as family member.
+Since it already happends in current traditional voting system, it should not be considered as system flaw, rather as a feature.

+## Voting paths

+Our system allow two paths of voting: simplified and manual.
+In _manual path_, user already posses stellar account and want to take control of whole process, which involve creating trustline to distribution account and issuing vote token.
+_Simplified path_ create new stellar account, create trustline to distribution account and issue token automatically on the user behalf, leaving it with just decision what party to vote on.
+User of such path is completely abstracted from technology used underneath, while still leverageing all blockchain benefits.

 ## Bootstrapping